asaander719/PSPNet-knowledge-distillation/README.md

 # PSPNet-logits and feature-distillation

 ## Introduction
 This repository is based on PSPNet and modified from [Pixelwise_Knowledge_Distillation_PSPNet18](https://github.com/ChexuanQiao/Pixelwise_Knowledge_Distillation_PSPNet18), which uses a logits knowledge distillation method to teach the PSPNet model of ResNet18 backbone with the PSPNet model of ResNet50 backbone.
-All the models are trained and tested on the PASCAL-VOC2012 dataset.
+All the models are trained and tested on the PASCAL-VOC2012 dataset(Enhanced Version).

 Please note that you should train a teacher model( PSPNet model of ResNet50 backbone) at first, and save the checkpoints or just use a well trained PSPNet50 model, which you can refer to the original public code at [semseg](https://github.com/hszhao/semseg), and you should download the initial models and corresponding list in semseg and put them in right paths, also all the environmental requirements in this repo are the same as semseg.